 One big step I did is when I left my hometown, alone, trying to find opportunities in the business capital city of the Philippines.
 I did not buy a plane ticket, I wasn’t in a rush.
 I decided to spend 3 days in transit, I bought a one-way Ferry ticket and that is the first big adventure I did.

 In less than a month, I was hired as a graphic designer in a well-known company in the Philippines.
-I also started to work online for part time projects.
+I also started to work online for part-time projects.

 The rise of online jobs

-My career online blew my mind and it is really the game-changer.
+My career online blew my mind and it is really a game-changer.
 I never expect that to happen.
 I thought that my online part-time projects will just be my side hustle but later on, I achieved the top-rated distinction and it surpasses my day job’s pay.

 I have to do it, I have to resign!
 Not because I am sick and tired with my day job but because I have to TRY this new life online.
 It was hard to choose, honestly.
 The day job is secure and steady, well not all companies are secure and steady, but it is given that I am sure there will be always money coming in my bank every 15th and 30th day.
 Aside from that, I really love my team and we have this kind of bond that we are so comfortable with each other.